MengRao/fmtlog/README.md

 * Windows (MSVC 2019 tested)

 ## Install
-C++17 is requried, and fmtlog is dependent on [fmtlib](https://github.com/fmtlib/fmt), you need to install fmtlib first if you haven't.
+C++17 is required, and fmtlog is dependent on [fmtlib](https://github.com/fmtlib/fmt), you need to install fmtlib first if you haven't.
 #### Header only version
 Just copy `fmtlog.h` and `fmtlog-inl.h` to your project, and define macro `FMTLOG_HEADER_ONLY` before including fmtlog.h.
 You might also want to define `FMT_HEADER_ONLY` if you are using fmtlib in header-only way.